vparrello/FIG-Bioinformatics-Course/2_Hammers/2.1_Hammer-Creation-and-Application/Hammer-Exercise-2_Using-Hammers-On-Genomes.md

 ## Exercises

 1. We need to compare the DNA sequences in `MysteryGenome1.fna` to the set of hammers that you generated in the previous exercise.
-Ask Grimoire to write a program that will:
+Ask Grimoire to write a program named `hammer_compare.py` that will:

-    * Accept a mandatory TSV "hammers" filename argument, short name `-H`
+    * Accept a mandatory TSV "hammers" filename argument, short name `-H`, long name `--hammers`.

-    * Accept a mandatory TSV genome-names filename argument, short name `-G`
+    * Accept a mandatory TSV genome-names filename argument, short name `-G`, long name `--genome-names`.

     * Skip the header-line of the hammer-file and then read the first and second columns as a `hammer` and `feature_id`,